dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 In this example, the flyout backdrop is painted with a silver <xref:Microsoft.Maui.Controls.SolidColorBrush>.

 > [!IMPORTANT]
-> The `FlyoutBackdrop` attached property can be set on any Shell element, but will only be applied when it's set on <xref:Microsoft.Maui.Controls.Shell>, `FlyoutItem`, or `TabBar` objects.
+> The `FlyoutBackdrop` attached property can be set on any Shell element, but will only be applied when it's set on <xref:Microsoft.Maui.Controls.Shell>, <xref:Microsoft.Maui.Controls.FlyoutItem>, or `TabBar` objects.

 The following example shows setting the flyout backdrop to a <xref:Microsoft.Maui.Controls.LinearGradientBrush>: